trundev/setup-gdal/README.md

 is selected by `gdal-version`.
 Finally, a wheel is build from the generated result via standard `setup.py bdist_wheel` procedure.

+The `extra-packages` input parameter can be used to install additional external packages, before the `cmake` build.
+This allows adding support for more geospatial data formats.

 ### Setup using GISInternals/system packages

 > Activated by `use-conda: 'false'`